Here's Your 90-Day Grateful Patient Donor Engagement Strategy

 April 15, 2025

-And grateful patients aren’t just likely to give.
-They’re likely to give big.
+Recently discharged patients who are grateful patients have the potential to give big.
 88% of major gifts to hospitals come from grateful patients or their families.

-A multichannel campaign is one of the best grateful patient fundraising strategies your hospital nonprofit foundation can implement.
+A multichannel donor engagement strategy is one of the best grateful patient fundraising strategies your hospital foundation can implement.
 Incorporating the following touchpoints work together to build trust, strengthen connection, and guide patients toward giving during the window when they’re most likely to respond.

 Direct mail remains the most trusted channel for donors, outpacing email and social media by a wide margin.
 Over half of donors trust direct mail more than digital platforms, and that trust only grows with age.